 COURSE DESCRIPTION: Students use critical thinking skills to learn about responsible journalism.
 They read and/or critique news sources other than a newspaper, i.e., magazines such as The New Republic and The Economist and the Internet.
 While they distinguish between various types of news media, the emphasis of the course is on journalistic writing and newspaper publishing.
 Students acquire a fluent, precise journalistic style through the preparation of frequent, challenging assignments.
 They evaluate different types of printed news, they learn a variety of ways to construct a story and learn the power of press.
-Students collaborate in changing news teams to cover a "beat," research and write at least eight lengthy news articles, five lengthy features stories, two sports stories, five sizable editorials, and a book and movie review and column, as well as conduct several interviews to complement their research for individual articles.
+Students collaborate in changing news teams to cover a "beat," research and write lengthy news articles, features stories, sports stories, editorials, and a book and movie review and column, as well as conduct several interviews to complement their research for individual articles.
 Students who are interested in working for the school's newspaper or yearbook are encouraged to take this course.